 - Preventative care is always covered 100% including an annual preventative visit to your primary care doctor.

-- DPS provides a semi-monthly benefit credit to you to help pay for your medical insurance coverage
+- DPS provides a semi-monthly benefit credit to help offset the cost of medical premiums

-- Determine the amount of your benefit credit here
+- Determine the amount of your benefit credit on your Employee Association page in our Benefits Enrollment Guide (available in English and Spanish)

 - Pay attention to the costs of the different options: